Safety Den 2026

 Fill out the registration form below:

-• Give your innovation a name: What's the catchy title of your brilliant idea?
-(Required)
+Give your innovation a name: What's the title of your brilliant idea?

-• Tell us all about it: In 250+ words, describe your innovation and why it’s awesome.
-(Required)
+Tell us all about it: Describe your innovation and why it’s awesome.

-• Highlight the benefits: What improvements does your innovation bring?
-Explain in 250+ words how it makes the workplace safer.
-(Required)
+Highlight the benefits: What improvements does your innovation bring?

-• Share the impact: In 250+ words, tell us how your innovation has made a difference.
-(Required)
+Share the impact: Tell us how your innovation has made a difference.

 If you've got a video of your innovation in action, send it our way!
-We'd love to see it in action.
+We'd love to see it!

 Workplace Safety Innovation